 “My chalice you will indeed drink.”
 This chalice, overflowing with love also includes suffering.
 Paraphrasing St. Paul, Jesus is in our body, manifested in our mortal flesh.
 No doubt, we are God’s containers.
 Our hearts must fill abundantly with the Spirit’s, Jesus’s and the Father’s grace(s), mercy and compassion.
-As difficult as it seems to believe to serve as vessels means we must actually participate in the mystery of Christ’s death and resurrection in whatever way God gives us.
+As difficult as it seems to believe to serve as vessels means we must actually participate in the mystery of Christ’s death and resurrection in whatever way God gives us to feel it.

 Matthew 20 New Revised Standard Version Catholic Edition (NRSVCE)

 A Third Time Jesus Foretells His Death and Resurrection

 17 While Jesus was going up to Jerusalem, he took the twelve disciples aside by themselves, and said to them on the way, 18 “See, we are going up to Jerusalem, and the Son of Man will be handed over to the chief priests and scribes, and they will condemn him to death; 19 then they will hand him over to the Gentiles to be mocked and flogged and crucified; and on the third day he will be raised.”

 The Request of the Mother of James and John